Updated: August 18, 2020

 offer of admission before we receive a complete application.
 At CWRU,

-indicated above, there are no “cut-offs” for
+application requirements indicated above, there are no “cut-offs” for

-grades or test scores that correspond either to automatic rejection and/or automatic
+grades or test scores that correspond either to automatic rejection

-of recommendation, personal application statements, and potential
+strong letters of recommendation, personal application statements, and

-our program to apply.
+our our program to apply.
+Again, we remind you: for international

-for our PhD program in physics will include at least one year of full
+graduate program in physics will include at least one year of full

 support for both stipend and tuition associated with a either Teaching